Bellyx/JongtableV1/README.md

 1. `git clone` this repo or click on `Use this template` button.
 2. `cd` into the project directory.
 3. Run `npm install` to install the dependencies.
-4. Run `npm dev` to start the development server.
+4. Run `npm run dev` to start the development server.

 ## Contributing